Scientific Papers

 This study explores the powerful synergy between biology and geology.
 It investigates how co-applying Andes’ proprietary microbial strain (MP1) with crushed basalt significantly enhances carbonate alkalinity while preserving soil organic carbon.
 Conducted in a soybean mesocosm system, this research is a critical step toward developing scalable, hybrid Carbon Dioxide Removal (CDR) strategies that integrate soil microbiology with enhanced rock weathering.

-The paper can be accessed for free on the journal’s webpage.
+The paper can be accessed for free on the journal’s webpage or downloaded here.

 Precise measurement of soil inorganic carbon (SIC) and dissolved inorganic carbon (DIC)